HuairaNimrod/quiz/README.md

 # Future Work

-* Display every question in on page
+* Display every question in a full page